aditya9211/Instruction-Set-Architecture/README.md

 # Instruction-Set-Architecture

+Instructions:
+	• Run "part1.c" using gcc compiler by giving Assembly Language Instructions From Console
+	• then Run "part2.c" , and get the desired results.

 • 	Developed an I.S.A using two pass assembler which performs Basic Arithmetic and Logical Operations

 • 	I.S.A which understand user inputs(assembly language codes (32 bits)) and gives desired outputs